-- At each evaluation meeting, the SEPC reviews those students who have been identified to be facing potential committee action related to academic and non-academic issues.
+- At each evaluation meeting, the SEPC reviews those students who have been identified to be facing potential committee action related to academic performance and professionalism.
 The committee will consider any additional information provided by the student (written or inperson). - II.
-A student facing potential committee action related to their academic or non-academic performance may provide additional documentation/information prior to the meeting, and/or may present this information to the SEPC during the meeting at which their record will be discussed.
+A student facing potential committee action related to their academic performance or professionalism may provide additional documentation/information prior to the meeting, and/or may present this information to the SEPC during the meeting at which their record will be discussed.
 Written responses must be received by the Registrar's office at least two (2) business days prior to the SEPC meeting.
 The student may not be present for any discussion or deliberation by the committee. - III.
 The student may be accompanied at an SEPC meeting by a person or persons of the student's choice to provide support and counsel to the student.
 The supporting person(s) may not participate directly in the proceeding.
-If requested by the student, the assistant or Associate Deans for Students may accompany the student to the meeting.
-Alternatively, the student may request that another faculty member, who is not a member of the SEPC, serve as his or her advocate.
+If requested by the student, the Assistant or Associate Deans for Students may accompany the student to the meeting.
+Alternatively, the student may request that another faculty member, who is not a member of the SEPC, serve as his or her support person.
 That individual may be present at the meeting only while the student is present, but may not be present for any committee discussion and decision. - IV.
 Additional information may be requested from module/clerkship directors, faculty, or staff.
-In the event that this occurs, the information will also be provided to the student prior to a decision by the SEPC. - V. The SEPC may recommend an improvement plan, develop more comprehensive longer-term remedial plans for those students having difficulty, or implement appropriate disciplinary action, possibly including dismissal from the educational program. - VI.
-Special meetings of the SEPC may be called when reports of unprofessional behavior or other serious concerns regarding a student's academic performance are received by the Assistant Deans of Medical Education.
+In the event that this occurs, the information will also be provided to the student prior to a decision by the SEPC.
+The student may submit written comments within five (5) business days regarding the new information and the SEPC may elect to hold an additional meeting. - V. The SEPC may recommend an improvement plan, develop more comprehensive longer-term remedial plans for those students having difficulty, or implement appropriate disciplinary action, possibly including dismissal from the educational program. - VI.
+Special meetings of the SEPC may be called by the Associate Dean for Students or designee when reports of unprofessional behavior or other serious concerns regarding a student's academic performance are received.
 After review, a student will receive written notification of the complaint/incident and that it has been referred to the SEPC.
 The timeline for scheduling an SEPC meeting may be waived in these circumstances, particularly if there is concern about patient or student welfare.
-The SEPC may recommend an improvement plan, refer the student to PRN if appropriate, or implement appropriate disciplinary action up to and including dismissal from the educational program. - VII.
-The committee chair will notify each student in writing of the committee's recommendation regarding adverse actions and provide the student with an opportunity to appeal that recommendation if they desire. - VIII.
+The SEPC may recommend an improvement plan, refer the student to PRN if appropriate, recommend a leave of absence, or implement appropriate disciplinary action up to and including dismissal from the educational program. - VII.
+The committee chair will notify each student in writing within ten (10) business days of the committee's recommendation regarding adverse actions and provide the student with an opportunity to appeal that recommendation if they desire. - VIII.
 The SEPC shall make recommendations regarding advancement, graduation, monitoring status, probation, dismissal, remediation, leaves of absence, and re-enrollment. - IX.
 The dean has final authority regarding an appropriate course of action for each student.